 Welcome to the LUMA Centre of the University of Helsinki

-LUMA Centre1 of the University of Helsinki has been supporting inspiring, high-quality formal and non-formal STEM learning and teaching in Finland with its collaboration partners since 2003.
+LUMA Centre1 of the University of Helsinki has been supporting inspiring, high-quality formal and non-formal science learning and teaching with its collaboration partners since 2003.
 The centre operates through different departments of the university.

-The goals of the all activities organized by LUMA Centres are high level of scientific literacy and knowledge of STEM and sufficient number of skilled experts in the STEM fields.
+The goals of the all activities organized by the centre are high level of scientific literacy and knowledge of science and sufficient number of skilled experts in the science fields.

 To reach these goals the centres

-- inspire and encourage 3–19-year-old children and youths to pick up STEM as a hobby, in their studies and also as a career,
+- inspire and encourage 3–19-year-old children and youths to pick up science as a hobby, in their studies and also as a career,

-- increase awareness among the general population about the significance of STEM subjects to the well-being of the individual, the society and the environment
+- increase awareness among the general population about the significance of science subjects to the well-being of the individual, the society and the environment

 In practice this happens through various activities, like